-Whenever an employee or job applicant mentions a physical or mental condition that might impact their work, you have to treat them fairly.
-Specifically, these individuals have to be treated according to ADA guidelines the government has established.
-Ignoring one of your employee’s health problems because you don’t believe it’s serious or important could eventually lead to legal action against your company.
+Whenever an employee or job applicant mentions a physical or mental condition that might impact their work, you must treat them according to the ADA guidelines that the government has established.
+Ignoring one of your employee’s health problems because you don’t believe it is serious or important could potentially lead to legal recourse.

-Having this documentation means that if a lawsuit is filed against you in which employees or applicants for positions claim you discriminated against them by violating ADA regulations, you’ll have evidence to support your position that you were in fact in full compliance with the rules.
-This means documenting all the interactions you have with an employee regarding disability issues, even if it’s just a short conversation over the water cooler.
+Documentation can show your organization was fully compliant with the rules.
+This means documenting all the interactions you have with an employee or job applicant regarding disability issues, even if it’s just a short conversation over the water cooler.

 4. Treat Workers As Individuals